 Every detail matters when bidding for a contract—and in today’s hypercompetitive construction industry, it takes more than just the best price to truly stand out.
 The more comprehensive, professional, and accurate your proposal is, the more likely you are to create a great first impression with general contractors, reduce back-and-forth, and ultimately win the job.

-When you take ownership of the follow-up process, you prove to general contractors that you’re easy to work with, a good communicator, and on top of your game.
-General contractors want to work with subcontractors who make their lives easier, so it’s a great way to differentiate yourself in a competitive environment.
+When you take ownership of the follow-up process, you prove to owners (or general contractors if you’re a subcontractor) that you’re easy to work with, a good communicator, and on top of your game.
+Construction pros want to work with contractors and subcontractors who make their lives easier, so it’s a great way to differentiate yourself in a competitive environment.

-Even if you discover someone else already won the job, the general contractor may be willing to provide feedback that helps you win the next one.
+Even if you discover someone else already won the job, they may be willing to provide feedback that helps you win the next one.
 The more information you can get after each proposal, the more focused and strategic you’ll become over time.

 If you keep submitting and not hearing back, it might be time to re-evaluate whether bidding for that contractor’s jobs should be a priority for your team.

-Keep in mind that every general contractor is different.
-First, develop a baseline follow-up process for general contractors you haven’t worked with before (e.g. an email two days after the submitted proposal, a phone call a week after).
+Keep in mind that everyone is different.
+First, develop a baseline follow-up process for those you haven’t worked with before (e.g. an email two days after the submitted proposal, a phone call a week after).
 Sync those tasks to your calendar to ensure you don’t forget to reach out.
-Then, after you learn that general contractor’s communication preferences, tailor your follow-ups for their future projects.
+Then, after you learn each person’s communication preferences, tailor your follow-ups for their future projects.

-Below, we’ll discuss 13 of the most common reasons why construction bids are lost.
+No one wants to lose out on a bid, but it’s bound to happen in reality.
+Here, we’ll discuss 10 of the most common reasons why construction bids are lost.
 In turn, keeping these losing strategies in mind will help you create your winning proposal plan for future bids.

 One of the primary reasons for failing to win construction bids is that you didn’t understand the scope of work.
 According to Business Dictionary, a scope of work is “the division of work to be performed under a contract or subcontract in the completion of a project, typically broken out into specific tasks with deadlines.”